gchq/gaffer-doc/docs/getting-started/basics.md

 ### Elements Schema

-All distinct bits of data in a Gaffer graph (e.g. nodes and edges) are refered to as 'elements'.
+All distinct bits of data in a Gaffer graph (e.g. nodes and edges) are referred to as 'elements'.
 The structure and properties of these graph elements are defined in the elements schema.
 The general format of an element schema are two lists; one of the `"edges"` and the other of the `"entities"` like the following: